Writers: Chris Claremont, Jim Lee, John Byrne, and Scott Lobdell

 But as much as it was a time for new beginnings, the series also ushered in at least one significant ending.
-The ‘90s are often seen as a time when comic book artists rallied to exert more control over the actual stories of the comics they were drawing – and when they began to feel their efforts being proscribed by writers and editors, the most popular artists abandoned DC and Marvel to found their own companies.
+The ‘90s are often seen as a time in which comic book artists rallied to exert more control over the stories they were illustrating – and when they began to feel their efforts being proscribed by writers and editors, the most popular artists abandoned DC and Marvel to found their own companies.
 X-Men is a case in which the opposite happened, at least at first.
 That is, with artist Jim Lee increasingly doing whatever he wanted without consulting anyone else first, it was the writer, Chris Claremont, who left the franchise that he had been writing for the previous seventeen years.

-It’s a shame, really, because the first three issues collected in Mutant Genesis – the only ones written by Claremont – are by far the best in the book.
-These issues comprise a storyline in which Magneto declares Asteroid M a sovereign state and a haven for Earth’s mutants, sparking an international incident that brings with it the threat of worldwide nuclear warfare.
-While it’s not the best thing Claremont’s ever written, it still provides one of the single most fascinating glimpses into the mind of Magneto – quite possibly ever.
-Although he’s an antagonist to the X-Men in the conventional sense, with Claremont writing him it’s difficult to view him simply as a “villain.”
+It’s a shame, really, because the first three issues collected in X-Men: Mutant Genesis – the only ones written by Claremont – are by far the best in the book.
+These issues comprise a storyline in which Magneto declares Asteroid M a sovereign state and a haven for Earth’s mutants, sparking an international incident that brings with it the threat of global nuclear warfare.
+While it’s a long way from Claremont's best X-Men work, it still provides one of comics’ single most fascinating glimpses into the mind of Magneto.
+Although he’s an antagonist to the X-Men in the conventional sense, with Claremont writing him it’s difficult to view the character simply as a “villain.”
 In Mutant Genesis, Magneto is a deeply disturbed man who sees the course he has taken as the only way of bringing about peace between humans and mutantkind.
 It’s really a question of means rather than ends, since his goals are ultimately much the same as Professor Xavier’s.

-Like I said, though, the story isn’t perfect.
+But the story isn’t perfect.
 There’s a ridiculous subplot in which it’s revealed that Moira MacTaggert tampered with Magneto’s DNA to try to make him a “good guy,” which leads Magneto to question every decision he’s made in the years since he was in her care.
-(Of course, if he thought for even a second about his own actions, which include the sinking of a nuclear submarine and its entire crew, he would realize that neither Moira nor anyone else has been even marginally successful at curbing his violent actions and mental state over the years.)
+(Of course, if he thought for even a second about his own actions, which include the sinking of a nuclear submarine along with its entire crew, he would realize that neither Moira nor anyone else has been even marginally successful at curbing his actions or mental state over the years.)
 In the end, Moira’s DNA-tampering / brainwashing process turns out to be little more than a plot device for turning some of the X-Men temporarily to Magneto’s side, leading to a predictable fight with the other half of the team.

 Speaking of which, it’s probably worth mentioning who exactly the X-Men are at this point in their history.
 The first issue opens with the division of the team into two groups, the Blue Team and the Gold Team.
 Although both are involved in the first story, issues four through seven mainly feature the Blue Team: Beast, Cyclops, Gambit, Jubilee, Psylocke, Rogue, and Wolverine.
 (Shockingly enough, Wolverine was only an active member of one group of X-Men at this point!)
 If you ever watched the animated X-Men television show that ran throughout the ‘90s, then you essentially know these characters.

 Forge and Banshee (two personal favorites of mine) also appear in supporting roles, although Banshee’s part is minimal after the third issue, in which Gambit breaks his jaw.
 It’s not too long before Gambit’s presence starts to get really annoying, actually; he’s a stupid character, pure and simple, and what I’ve found over the years is that most people who think otherwise are working from fond memories of the animated show.
-In reality the character is an unlikeable jerk, and I wouldn’t mind if I never saw him in the pages of a comic book again.
+In the comics, the character is an unlikeable jerk, and I can’t say I would mind if I never saw him in the pages of a comic book again.